Sentencing in England and Wales: Custodial sentences for adults (18 years and over)

 Section 230 of the Sentencing Act 2020 states that the court must not pass a custodial sentence unless it is of the opinion that the offence (or combination of offences): "was so serious that neither a fine alone nor a community sentence can be justified".
 The court must always state the reason for imposing a custodial sentence.

 Other preconditions of a custodial sentence are that a pre-sentence report has been obtained (in most cases), and the defendant is legally represented or has been offered the opportunity to be represented and has refused.

 For offenders aged between 18 and 20 years, the sentence is served in a Young Offenders Institution (YOI).
 For those aged 21 years and over, the sentence is served in a prison.

+Intermittent custody—equivalent to intermittent confinement as used in the United States—was included in the Criminal Justice Act 2003 following the recommendations of the 2001 review of sentencing by John Halliday, but was never implemented and formally repealed by the Legal Aid, Sentencing and Punishment of Offenders Act 2012.

 Mandatory life sentences

 Although murder carries a mandatory life sentence, it rarely means that the offender will spend the rest of their natural life in prison.
 A "minimum term" is usually set by the judge to indicate the period the offender must serve in custody before being released on licence.
 The relevant provisions are contained in Schedule 21 of the Sentencing Act 2020.
 It gives judges a starting point for the minimum period to be considered, ranging from a 12 years to a whole life order.
 The circumstances in which a whole life order should be imposed on an offender aged 21 years or over at the time of the offence are described in Schedule 21 as follows: